charmiesw/AAD_Phase1_POS_BackEnd/README.md

 - Maven : Build automation and project management tool.
 (Version 4.0.0)

 ### Accessing the API
-The API will be available at `http://localhost:8080/`.
+The API will be available at `http://localhost:8080/`

 ## API Documentation
-For detailed API documentation, please refer to the project’s Swagger UI available .
+For detailed API documentation, please refer to the project’s Swagger UI available.

-This documentation provides interactive access to the following APIs and Refer to the project Documentations:
+This documentation provides interactive access to the following APIs and Refer to the project Documentations :

 - **Customer API documentation URL**  [https://documenter.getpostman.com/view/35385905/2sA3rxrZm7]
 - **Item API documentation URL**  [https://documenter.getpostman.com/view/35385905/2sA3rxrZm1]